 Working on THE STRING PROJECT has taken Chelsea and Mariano to places they never thought they would go, exploring different jobs, lifestyles, and forms of hospitality.
 "We feel that besides our cultural and physical differences there are essential similarities in all human beings that bring us together."

 In 2018 THE STRING PROJECT won one of the largest art competitions in the world, ArtPrize.
-The couple is currently working on the launch of their World Tour while they continue to assist with their Guatemalan soup kitchen, "Project Simple", a community project for the homeless and abandoned elderly woman and children.
+The couple is currently finishing their documentary, while they keep workingin THE STRING PROJECT INC, a nonprofit designed to help many of the people you see in the photographs, those lacking in basic physical needs: including community projects for the homeless and abandoned elderly woman and children.
+Proceeds from THE STRING PROJECT BOOK go directly to the nonprofit!
+Thank you for your help!